 In our view, climate change will determine the destiny of mankind, so it is imperative that our generation makes the right choices.

-Wang Yi (Chinese Foreign Minister speaking at the 2019 G20 Summit)
+Wang Yi, Chinese Foreign Minister at 2019 G20 Summit

 Photography Monographs.
 The pages can be turned in each book.